bitrockteam/amber-components/README.md

 This repository is aimed mainly to developers and contributors, for the proper documentation & styleguide please refer to ~~[https://amber.bitrock.it](https://amber.bitrock.it)~~ (not available yet).

+You can preview/try the components on the [live Storybook](https://bitrockteam.github.io/amber-components/).

 ## Usage

 ### Install